 What is ParCoLab?

-ParCoLab is a 32.000.000-word parallel corpus containing original texts and their translations in 4 European languages: Serbian, French, English, Spanish, Occitan, and Poitvin-Saintongeais.
-Each of the six languages is represented both as a source language and as a target language in the corpus.
+ParCoLab is a 51.000.000-word parallel corpus containing original texts and their translations in 4 European languages: Serbian, French, English, Spanish, Italian, Occitan, Corsican, Alsatian and Poitvin-Saintongeais.
+Each of the nine languages is represented both as a source language and as a target language in the corpus.
 The project manager is Dejan Stosic, Full Professor at Toulouse Jean Jaurès University, member of the CLLE research unit (UMR 5263 of CNRS).
 ParCoLab is a result of numerous collaborations between linguists and NLP scientists.

 The corpus texts are aligned at the paragraph and sentence level, which means that each paragraph and each sentence of the original texts are linked with their respective translations in one or three remaining languages of the corpus.
 A great advantage of our parallel corpus lies in the high quality of the alignments, which are validated manually.
 Although at the moment it contains mostly literary texts, ParCoLab is becoming a more diversified resource as other text genres are being included (web content, movie subtitles, technical documentation, etc.).